 A Swiss-Italian racer who conquered the junior formulas and tasted F1 testing, then carved a long niche in endurance sports car racing.

-Giorgio Mondini's career trajectory mirrors the precision engineering of the machines he drove: built for speed on a specific path.
-The Swiss-Italian driver proved his mettle early, claiming the Formula Renault V6 Eurocup championship in 2004, a victory that opened the door to Formula One as a test driver for the Midland team.
-While a permanent race seat in F1 remained elusive, Mondini seamlessly transitioned to the demanding world of sports car racing.
-He became a fixture in the European Le Mans Series and the 24 Hours of Le Mans, piloting GT and prototype cars with consistent skill.
-His longevity in the endurance racing paddock, competing at a high level into his late thirties, stands as a testament to his adaptability and technical acumen behind the wheel.
+Giorgio Mondini won the Formula Renault V6 Eurocup championship in 2004, a victory that earned him a test driver role with the Midland Formula One team.
+The Swiss-Italian driver never secured a permanent F1 race seat, but he transitioned seamlessly into sports car racing.
+He became a regular in the European Le Mans Series and the 24 Hours of Le Mans, piloting both GT and prototype cars with consistent skill.
+Mondini competed at a high level into his late thirties, his longevity in endurance racing proving his adaptability and technical acumen behind the wheel.

 1965–1980